METHODOLOGY

 VOW compliance and the bona-fide-consumer commitment

-To use the parts of First Access Signals that show specific listing details, you must be a registered user, which means you have signed in with Apple or Google and acknowledged the following statement, required verbatim by the TRREB VOW Datafeed Agreement §6.3(k):
+To use the parts of First Access Signals that show specific listing details, you must be a registered user, which means you have signed in with Apple, Google, or email and acknowledged the following statement, required verbatim by the TRREB VOW Datafeed Agreement §6.3(k):

 The information provided herein must only be used by consumers that have a bona fide interest in the purchase, sale, or lease of real estate and may not be used for any commercial purpose or any other purpose.